 Guidelines for purchasing

-UiS adheres to DFØ's guidelines for purchasing, and recommendations from Ethical Trade Norway.
+UiS adheres to The Norwegian Agency for Public and Financial Management (DFØ) guidelines for purchasing, as well as recommendations from Ethical Trade Norway.
 We follow up our suppliers in line with recommendations from DFØ and their guidance for public procurement (Rettleiing for offentlige anskaffing).

 PC